2012 West Virginia elections: Treasurer

 Democratic incumbent John Perdue, won reelection over State Senate Minority Leader Mike Hall.

 Auditor

-Democratic incumbent Glen Gainer III, won re-election over former state Delegate Larry Faircloth.
+Democratic incumbent Glen Gainer III, won re-election for the last time over former state Delegate Larry Faircloth.

+In April of 2016, Gainer announced he would resign before the end of his term to accept a job as President and CEO of the National White Collar Crime Center, beginning May 15.
+Lisa Hopkins, who had served as general counsel and deputy commissioner of securities since 2001, was appointed by Governor Earl Ray Tomblin as Gainer's replacement on May 13 and she took office 2 days later.

 Commissioner of Agriculture

 Democratic incumbent Gus Douglass, who has held the position of state Agriculture Commissioner since 1993 (and previously held the position from 1965 to 1989), decided to retire.

 State Senator Walt Helmick sought and received the Democratic nomination to succeed Douglass.
 He defeated Joe Messineo, a former agricultural field supervisor for the state Department of Agriculture and the USDA; Steve Miller, an assistant state Agriculture Commissioner; Sally Shepherd, a farmer; and, Bob Tabb, the deputy state Agriculture Commissioner and former state Delegate.

 Kent Leonhardt, a farmer and retired Marine lieutenant colonel, received the Republican nomination.
 Mike Teets, a cattleman who unsuccessfully challenged Douglass in 2008, has planned to run but dropped out of the race in February 2012.

 Helmick defeated Leonhardt with 52% of the vote.